PREVISOR AI

 Yes

-90-day pilot.
-30-day structured baseline period.
-60 days at Layer 1 Responsive Presence.
-Pre-Visit Brief before every appointment.
+90-day pilot, Winter 2026.
+20 patients per practice.
 Pilot partners in negotiation across primary care and functional medicine practices in Central New York.
 Full demo available on request.

 CONVENTIONAL